 I = JA = ρvA

-Readers familiar with fluid mechanics might recognize the right side of this formula if it was written a bit differently.
+Readers familiar with fluid mechanics might recognize the right side of this equation if it was written a bit differently.

 I = ρAv

-This product is the quantity that stays constant in the continuity equation.
+This product is the quantity that stays constant in the mass continuity equation.

 ρ1A1v1 = ρ2A2v2